Vegan Chocolate Chip Zucchini Oatmeal Cookies

-Delicious, soft and chewy vegan chocolate chip zucchini cookies that are perfect for healthier dessert option.
-Easy to make in one bowl too!
+Soft and chewy vegan chocolate chip zucchini oatmeal cookies that are perfect for a healthier dessert.
+Easy to make in one bowl with just 8 ingredients!

 - Peanut Butter: If you need a peanut-free recipe, swap this for almond butter or any other nut or seed butter.
 If you need a nut-free recipe, you can use sunflower seed butter or tahini.
 Note that sunflower seed butter will react with the baking soda and may turn the cookies green!

-- Sweetener: Coconut sugar, cane sugar or brown sugar all work here.
+- Sweetener: Coconut sugar, cane sugar, white sugar or dark brown sugar or light brown sugar all work here.

-- Oats: Rolled oats or large-flake oats work well.
+- Oats: Rolled oats or large-flake oats are best for texture.

-- Plant-Based Milk: Almond or cashew milk work well for their neutral flavour but any kind of plant-based milk works.
+- Plant-Based Milk: Almond or cashew milk work well for their neutral flavour but any kind of plant-based milk works, such as soy milk, oat milk, etc.

 - Chocolate Chips: For a vegan recipe, use dairy-free chocolate chips like Enjoy Life or Camino brands.
 Dark chocolate chunks or morsels would also work well.
 If you prefer, for a healthier option you swap the chocolate chips for raisins or walnuts.